aaronsherwood/introduction_interactive_media/lectureNotes.md

 5. Add a potentiometer which controls how fast the servo motor moves from one position to the next

+#### Timers
+The Arduino Uno has three timers which each have dedicated uses.
+Each timer can only do one thing at a time, so you'll have to be strategic in how you use them.
+- Timer0 – used for millis(), micros(), delay() and PWM on pins 5 & 6
+- Timer1 – used for Servos, the WaveHC library and PWM on pins 9 & 10
+- Timer2 – used by Tone and PWM on pins 3 & 11

 #### Code Examples

 ##### Basic use of tone: